|Nutritional Guidelines (per serving)|

 Most oregano on the supermarket shelves is Mediterranean oregano.
-You want to be sure to use this variety--or, better yet, specifically the Greek variety--and not Mexican oregano, which has some notes of licorice and citrus.
+Be sure to use this variety--or, better yet, specifically the Greek variety--and not Mexican oregano, which has some notes of licorice and citrus.
 Greek oregano has an earthy and savory tone to it and will make this dish truly authentic.

-- 4 lbs. chicken (whole fryer cut up or pieces, bone in)
+- 4 pounds bone-in chicken (whole fryer cut up or pieces)

 - 1/2 cup olive oil